esp32-open-mac/esp32-wifi-hal-rs/README.md

 This is experimental software.
 USE AT YOUR OWN RISK!
 We'll not take any liability for damage to the hardware.
 We do not condone the use of this for malicious purposes.
 ## Usage
 The actual crate lives in `esp32-wifi-hal-rs/` and examples are in `examples/`.
+The `critical_section` feature allows using the driver across cores.
+If it is disabled, no critical sections are used in the driver at all.

 For further information see the docs.
 ## Building